kuragestudios/kuragestudios.github.io/_games/pipe-maze-3d.md

   - number: 1.0
     description: Initial release
   - number: 1.1
     description: You can now reverse camera axis in the options menu.
-Minor bug fixes.
+Minor bug fixes
+  - number: 1.2
+    description: Add new shapes
 ---